 What is progesterone?

-Hormone sometimes used in conjunction with oestrogen therapy and also for stopping periods.
+Hormone sometimes used in conjunction with oestrogen therapy.

-This can also be used for contraception; see contraceptive pill, contraceptive injection, contraceptive implant.
+Another type of medication related to progesterone is progestogens.
+Progestogens can be used for contraception and reducing periods; see contraceptive pill, contraceptive injection, contraceptive implant.

 What does progesterone do?

 People with a uterus as a part of post-menopausal HRT

 This is not normally available on the NHS for other purposes

 Oral progesterone (pills) are taken as a daily dose; depot injections normally last around 12 weeks.

 Progesterone may increase your risk of breast cancer.